 In 2000, Phil was shooting the Academy Awards for a local station when the helicopter he was flying in crashed.
 Phil’s injuries were life threatening.
 The crash would impact his life forever.

 As Phil describes it, his perspectives on things changed.
 He and his wife Mary had just welcomed their twin boys into the world, Warren and Joe.
 They were both just one when the crash almost claimed the life of their father.
 After years of rehabilitation and recovery, Phil decided to take a settlement he had received and bring his family back to Western New York.
 While Mary was originally from New Orleans, she quickly made Phil’s hometown her hometown.

 Instead of simply retiring, Phil decided to pursue the license of an independent television station based out of Springville, NY that had gone dark after Equity broadcasting closed up shop.
-With long hours, personal investment, and building a team of local professionals – Phil Arno took a low power station and has transformed it into Western New York’s Hometown Television Station, WBBZ-TV, with full coverage on Time Warner Cable ( Channel 5 ) or other channels depending on your area; FiOS Ch.
+With long hours, personal investment, and building a team of local professionals – Phil Arno took a low power station and has transformed it into Western New York’s Hometown Television Station, WBBZ-TV, with full coverage on Cable ( Channel 5 ) or other channels depending on your area; FiOS Ch.
 5; Dish Ch.
 5; and DirecTV 67.